Nik-Tavakolian/Shepherd/README.md

 These inputs must be provided to run the script.

+**-l:** (integer) The correct barcode length.

-**-f:** (.txt file) The input file with a sequence and a sequence frequency in each row, separated by whitespace.
+**-f:** (.txt file) The input file with a sequence and a sequence count in each row, separated by whitespace.
 Currently this is the only input file format supported by Shepherd.
+Only sequences in the file with lengths l (correct barcode length), l + 1 (single insertion errors) and l - 1 (single deletion errors) will be processed by Shepherd.

     Example file:   testdata_t0.txt